CloudWithChris/cloudwithchris.com/content/blog/approaching-resilience-in-azure-solutions.md

 You have a few options;

 - Identify the risk to your project stakeholders, and highlight the difference in requirements.
 You could then challenge whether the 100% SLA is required.

 - Again, identify the risk to your project stakeholders, and highlight the difference in requirements.
 They may decided to run at risk, though this should be captured in some form of sign-off.

 - Alternatively, this SLA could absolutely be required.
 If so, then you should consider this when architecting the solution and design a Highly Available system that will help align to this requirement.
 However, it will add extra complexity.
 We'll come back to this point in a separate blog post.

 Once we have our requirements and a candidate architecture, we can head to our second stage...

-Analyse the dependencies across your solution; cloud, on-premises and third party.
+Analyse the dependencies across your solution; cloud, on-premises and third party
 ----------------------------------------------------------------------------------

 By this stage, you would have some form of architecture diagram, or a strong understanding of how your solution ties together.

 Walk through that solution diagram, and component by component review:

 - Whether that component hits your non-functional requirements

 - Whether that component requires some form of geographical redundancy (This is quite complex, and would likely be performed at the solution level, e.g. a blue/green deployment.
 What would happen if a region of your cloud provider went down, due to a natural disaster, a poor network link, etc?
 Are you protected against that?)

 - What would happen if that particular component degrades or entirely fails?
 Play through the scenario, to see how this would affect your entire solution (i.e. Determine how tightly coupled the solution is and whether it can degrade gracefully).

 The above points are very cloud focused.
 What would happen if there are on premises components (e.g. Databases or Identity systems), or third party services (For example, payments handlers) being used as a pivotal part of your solution.